 - Light the chimney starter filled up with charcoal briquettes (your vent should be opened halfway).

-- After the coals at the top are covered in part with ash, pour equally over 1 / 2 of grill.
+- After the coals at the top are covered in part with ash, pour equally over 1 / 2 of the grill.

 - Put the cooking grate in position and cover it, then open the lid vent halfway.
 Heat the grill till hot enough; it should take about 5-6 min.